xyproto/orbiton/README.md

     go build -gccgoflags '-Os -s'

-It's around **3M** when building with Go 1.13 and no particular build flags are given.
+It's around **3M** when built with Go 1.13 and no particular build flags are given.

 ## Jumping to a specific line when opening a file